Applies to: Orders API | Catalog API

 Did you know?

-If you create ad hoc line items, you can't apply catalog rule-based discounts to those line items.
+If you create ad hoc line items, you cannot apply catalog rule-based discounts to those line items.

-If an order is taxable — either a tax on the order total, or on individual line items — it needs to have taxing and discount details.
-Before calling CalculateOrder, be sure that you have added tax and discount details to the order.
+If an order is taxable (either a tax on the order total or on individual line items), it needs to have taxing and discount details.
+Before calling CalculateOrder, be sure to add tax and discount details to the order.
 For more information, see Apply Taxes and Discounts.

 To create a pickup order, you need to add a fulfillments